-- Refrigerators, microwaves and break areas will be offered for employee use. - Access to free water will be available throughout the day. - Vending machines and staff cafeteria(s) will: - Use competitive pricing to make healthier choices more economical. - Use signs or symbols to make healthy choices stand out, and make nutrition information available for foods and beverages. - Local food initiatives will be supported: - o Employees will have access to a [discounted] on-site Community Supported Agriculture (CSA) program. - Whenever possible, local food will be offered in cafeteria(s) and at catered meetings and events.
+- Refrigerators, microwaves and break areas will be offered for employee use.

+- Access to free water will be available throughout the day.

+- Vending machines and staff cafeteria(s) will:

+- available for foods and beverages.

+- Local food initiatives will be supported:

+- (CSA) program.

+- and events.

-Signature: Date:
+Signature: